evanminto/fresh-css/README.md

 ### --min-size
 **Unit:** `<length>`

-**Supported in:** Cover
+**Supported in:** Cover, Sidebar

 The minimum size of an element along its primary axis (as determined by the layout or component).
+For Cover this refers to the height of the entire layout, while for Sidebar it refers to the main content item.

 ### --aspect-ratio
 **Unit:** `<number>/<number>`